YourOnly-One/content/way/en-ph/blog/posts/2016/20160905-you-shall-not-murder.md

 <sup>[13]</sup> "You shall not murder."
 {{% /quotebox %}}

 *Murder.* A commandment not to murder.
 Does it pertain to animals?
-No. When Noah and his family offered their thanksgiving to <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YAHUWAH) after the flood, they were given permission to eat clean animals (not unclean animals).
+No. When Noah and his family offered their thanksgiving to <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YAHUWAH) after the flood, they were given permission to eat clean animals (not unclean animals).
 Hence it was written as "not to murder" and not "not to kill".

 *Murder* pertains to killing your fellow human beings.

 There are only two examples that killing a human being has been allowed in the Scripture.
 <ul class="custom_liststyle checkmark list-red">
-  <li>By order of <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YAHUWAH) because
+  <li>By order of <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YAHUWAH) because
     <ul class="custom_liststyle omark-black list-red">
       <li>Of sin</li>
       <li>Of war</li>
       <li>Of paganism</li>
     </ul>
   </li>
-  <li>Of sin, as found and judged based on the set process and standard by <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YAHUWAH)
+  <li>Of sin, as found and judged based on the set process and standard by <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YAHUWAH)
     <ul class="custom_liststyle checkmark-heavy list-green">
       <li>There must be at least two (2) witnesses that can stand scrutiny, are blameless -- which we do not have today</li>
       <li>Must be tried outside of the city gates -- which most cities in the world do not have today</li>